IP restriction adds an extra layer of security to your knowledge base by allowing or restricting access based on user-specified IP addresses.

 Click Add my current IP address to add your currently used IP.

-Allow: Grants access to the Knowledge base site.
+- Allow: Grants access to the knowledge base site from the specified IP address or range.

 NOTE